Vision: All children will learn, grow, and develop to realize their full potential.

 The program also links your family to other community services and resources based on your family's needs.

-What can you expect from Parents as Teachers?
+What can you expect from PAT?

 • Information on what you can reasonably expect of your child at each stage of development.

 • Learning how to be a good observer of your child so you can help them grow and be successful in school and life.

 • Ideas on how to play with your child with age-appropriate activities and materials that help them learn.